MESkit public website

 Mini FAQ

-Agents call operational MES tools directly with schema validation and explicit side effects.
+They call operational MES tools directly with schema validation and explicit side effects.

-Which agent is event-driven in MVP scope?
+Which feature is event-driven in MVP scope?